MultiSafepay/docs/content/payments/methods/banks/trustly/integration-and-testing.md

     - /payment-methods/trustly/trustly-testing
 ---

-To process Trustly payments via our API, see API Reference – [Trustly](/api/#trustly).
+To process Trustly payments via our API, see API reference – [Trustly](/api/#trustly).

 For the Trustly logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).